New York Cost of Living

 Is New York a good place to live?

-Yes, New York is a good place to live if you value diverse communities, access to world-class amenities and a wide range of job opportunities.
-The cost of living is higher, but the unique advantages make New York an appealing destination for many.
+Yes, New York State is a good place to live if you value diverse communities, access to world-class amenities and a wide range of job opportunities.
+It ranks among the best states to raise a family, with especially strong public education and health care.

 » RELATED: Best moving companies